The current

 KATE FAULKS

-Born and raised in Oamaru completing secondary school at Craighead Diocesan School in Timaru, now married to husband Adam with three Children, Kate describes herself as an apprentice farmer helping Adam on their Dairy Support and Beef Farm by bringing specialised skills in systems and process that are transferrable to any farming operation no matter how big or small.
+Born and raised in Oamaru, Kate completed secondary school at Craighead Diocesan School in Timaru, and is now married to husband Adam with three Children.
+Kate describes herself as an apprentice farmer helping Adam on their Dairy Support and Beef Farm by bringing specialised skills in systems and process that are transferrable to any farming operation no matter how big or small.

 After graduating from University of Canterbury with a degree in Chemical and Process engineering (B.E.
 Hons) Kate worked in the energy sector for 6 years with roles in Operations Management and Project Engineering before moving to North Otago in 2018.
 Kate also holds a Masters Degree in Business (MBA) from the University of Otago.